 Attorneys general: Restore guidance to aid student borrowers

-There are 1 comment on the WBEN-AM Buffalo story from 12 hrs ago, titled Attorneys general: Restore guidance to aid student borrowers.
-In it, WBEN-AM Buffalo reports that:
+There are 1 comment on the WCAX-TV Burlington story from 16 hrs ago, titled Attorneys general: Restore guidance to aid student borrowers.
+In it, WCAX-TV Burlington reports that:

 Attorneys general from 20 states and the District of Columbia are faulting Education Secretary Betsy DeVos for rolling back Obama-era guidance they say is helping protect student loan borrowers.
 In a letter sent Monday, Democratic attorneys general Maura Healey of Massachusetts and Lisa Madigan of Illinois called on DeVos to restore the memos instituted by the federal Education Department last year under President Barack Obama.